The AAPT provide an on-line CPD portfolio for all members, regardless of membership class and job grade.

 Staff who are able to shape their own learning and professional development can bring new skills and ideas into the workplace and improve the overall morale of staff.

 Participating in the CPD scheme can benefit employers by:

-By adopting a lifelong learning approach, APT staff can be assured that their knowledge and skills are kept up to date with new thinking and with new techniques.
+By adopting a lifelong learning approach, APTs can be assured that their knowledge and skills are kept up to date with new thinking and with new techniques.